algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

 | Success          | <span style="background-color: #1E6C30; width: 10px; height: 10px; display: inline-block;"></span> | #1E6C30 | rgb(30,108,48)   |
 | Alert            | <span style="background-color: #DCA114; width: 10px; height: 10px; display: inline-block;"></span> | #DCA114 | rgb(220,161,20)  |

+To set those colors as the default colors in the application, click **Styles > Style Variables > Colors** and apply the value of the color to the corresponding name.

+> [!WARNING]
+> Any colors **not listed** in this table are considered deprecated and should not be used in the final application.
+Ohter colors than these can be safely discarded from the default colors loaded in the application **Styles Variables**.

 #### 4.2.2.
 Typography

 The application uses the **Inter** typeface—a modern, legible, and highly versatile font that enhances readability and consistency across the interface.

+To set this font as the default font of the app, click **Styles > Style Variables > Fonts** and apply the `Inter` value.

 #### 4.2.3.
 Themes